kier-johns/book_recommender_and_classifier/README.md

 ### Predictions

 The fundamental purpose of a machine learning models are to learn patterns, relationships, or trends within a dataset during the training phase.
 Now that these models are trained, they can then make predictions on the testing and/or new, unseen data based on what it has learned.
-Here are the findings of the wrong predictions made on the testing data:
+Here are the findings of the incorrect predictions made on the testing data:

 #### NLP Model:
 |Actually|Predicted|Total|